brandonstephens/strum/README.md

 1. Gulp runs PostCSS to build Tailwind to `./src/styles.css`
 2. Eleventy runs and links to css at `./src/styles.css`
 3. Gulp watches for changes to `.src/postcss/`
-4. Eleventy watches for changes to `.src/styles`
+4. Eleventy watches for changes to lots of files including the output of gulp css to `.src/styles`

 **Production**

-1. CSS is build via PostCSS in production mode (which purges Tailwind) via Gulp
+1. CSS is built via PostCSS in production mode (which purges unused Tailwind classes) via Gulp
 2. Then Eleventy runs in production mode
-3. Gulp inlines and minifys CSS, JS, HTML the eleventy output
+3. Gulp inlines and minifys CSS, JS, HTML from the eleventy output

 ## ♿️ Accessibility